integr8ly/release-1x/process.md

     - **Releasing:**
         - create a release branch named `vx.x.x`
         - any bug fixes in the installer should be done against master and cherry picked to the release branch
+        - once the release is complete, the last commit should be tagged with the release version and the branch deleted

 - Component: Managed Service Broker